The Secret Rulers of the World: Part 3: "Timothy McVeigh, the Oklahoma Bomber"

 Before his involvement in the Oklahoma City bombing, Timothy McVeigh believed that a shadowy elite secretly controlled the governments of the world, conspiring to establish a genocidal New World Order.
-He believed that the Alfred P. Murrah building was local New World Order headquarters.
+He believed that the Alfred P. Murrah building in Oklahoma City was a local New World Order headquarters.
 But many other theorists are convinced that the world only knows part of an apparent complex conspiracy story behind the bombing.
-Ronson meets a number of theorists whilst investigating the story, and concludes his film in Elohim City, a private Christian Identity movement compound in Oklahoma.
+Ronson meets a number of theorists whilst investigating the story and concludes his film in Elohim City, a private Christian Identity movement compound in Oklahoma.